ZKsync Staked ETH (ZKETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZKsync Staked ETH Historical Price

-According to the latest data gathered on ZKsync Staked ETH live price page, the current price of ZKsync Staked ETH is 1,859.26USD.
-The circulating supply of ZKsync Staked ETH(ZKETH) is 69.59 ZKETH , giving it a market capitalization of $129.39K.
+According to the latest data gathered on ZKsync Staked ETH live price page, the current price of ZKsync Staked ETH is 2,033.49USD.
+The circulating supply of ZKsync Staked ETH(ZKETH) is 11.47 ZKETH , giving it a market capitalization of $23.32K.

 The ZKsync Staked ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZKETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.